camdowney/media-tracker/README.md

 # Media Tracker
-Demo application written in React & Vite (hosted on Vercel) as the frontend and integrated with Firebase as the backend.
+Demo application written in React + Vite and integrated with Firebase.

 View the full application at [media-tracker-cad.vercel.app](https://media-tracker-cad.vercel.app).